rexcosta/AnotherMockHttpClient/README.md

 ## MockReadStrategyProtocol
 Protocol that defines a strategy to read Data or Error to be used in MockHttpRequestProtocol.

-### BundleMockReadStrategy
+### UrlMockReadStrategy
-BundleMockReadStrategy is a MockReadStrategy to return always a Data fetched from a file in a Bundle.
+UrlMockReadStrategy is a MockReadStrategy to return Data fetched from a URL, that can be file in a Bundle.

 ### DataMockReadStrategy
 DataMockReadStrategy is a MockReadStrategy to return always a Data object given at the constructor.